Morriar/csg_debug_2017/README.md

 * `/team/:team` team page that shows the status of one team.
 It displays its ressources and each bugs with the last ping results.

+## CRON

+The CRON is responsible to ping each team wrapper for each round and apply the game logic depending on the results.

+CRON logic:

+	for round in game.rounds do
+		for team in game.teams do
+			team.resources = apply_round_loss()
+			var response = ping team wrapper on `team.url + /round` for each bug in response do
+				if bug.fixed then
+					team.ressources
+				end
+			end
+			if team.resources <= 0 then kill(team)
+		end
+	end

+Cron data can be initialized with the tool `tools/load_db.js`.
+Test data can be found in `tests/data/`.

 ## Team Wrappers